ROBMatu/pands-project/README.md

 ---

 ## Analysis of Iris dataset
 I wanted to do my own analysis into the Iris data set to better understand the data.
+This data set has been useful, as a simple introduction into studying a data set using python.
 I decided to compare the different varieties against each other to observe any differences between them.
 These were my findings.

 ### This is a summary of the Iris data set of each attribute: